julius-gwee/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Deleting a candidate : `delete`

-Deletes the specified person from the address book.
+Deletes the specified candidate from the candidate list.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the candidate at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed candidate list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: